 When this line is true, a Seek Error has occurred.
 The error may only be cleared by performing an RTZ.
-This signal indicates that the carriage has moved to a position outside the recording field, or that an address greater than 822 tracks has been selected.
-If an address greater than 822 tracks is selected, the Seek Error signal will go true within 250 μs maximum of the Cylinder Select tag.
+This signal indicates that the unit was unable to complete a move or that the carriage has moved to a position outside the recording field, or that an address greater than 822 tracks has been selected.
+If an address greater than 822 tracks is selected, the Seek Error signal will go true within 250 μs max. of the Cylinder Select tag.